zwcrowley/blackstone/README.md

 ### `stackedBarChart()`

-`stackedBarChart()` creates a fully stacked bar chart that has the branding/style of The Mark USA, INC.
+`stackedBarChart()` creates a fully stacked bar chart that has the branding/style of The Mark USA, Inc.

-`stackedBarChart()` takes up to 5 arguments, first 2 are required:
+`stackedBarChart()` takes up to 7 arguments, first 2 are required:

 **df** Required, A tibble or data frame of survey items that are categorical/factor variables, in 5 point scales, can be a single time point or pre-post, that will be inserted into a stacked bar chart with